-To provide the best customer experience, CipherTrust Manager (available as virtual and physical appliances) has transitioned to the new Entitlement Management System (EMS).
+CipherTrust Manager (available as virtual and physical appliances) uses the Entitlement Management System (EMS) to manage license purchases.
 The system allows you to activate new features and manage existing licenses for the CipherTrust Manager appliance and Connectors.

 Important points to review before proceeding:

-CipherTrust Manager release v2.2.0 introduces license count enforcement for KMIP clients.
+- CipherTrust Manager release v2.8.0 introduces licensing support for CTE Kubernetes (K8s) clients.